radixon/Programming_Challenges/README.md

 If a number is a multiple of 3 print Fizz. <br />
 If a number is a multiple of 5 print Buzz. <br />
 If a number is a multiple of both 3 and 5 print FizzBuzz.

+# 003 Weekly Challenge Facebook

+Write a function that checks if an integer is a palindrome. <br />

+A palindrome read the same forwards as backwards. <br />
+11 is a palindrome <br />
+123 is not a palindrome <br />
+negative numbers are not palindromes <br />